On the automorphisms group of the asymptotic pants complex of an infinite surface of genus zero: The automorphism group of

 Furthermore, $F_{c_k}$ and $F_{c_{m}}$ are joined by an edge (which is necessarily of $B$-type) if and only if $|k-m|=1$.

 We remark that a vertex in $V_c(E)$ represents a homotopy class of a non-trivial curve in $\Sigma_{0,4}$ and that two vertices in $V_c(E)$ are joined by an edge if the associated curves on $\Sigma_{0,4}$ have geometric intersection equal to 2.
-Hence, we can view $V_c(E)$ as a subgraph of the curve complex of $\Sigma_{0,4}$, the latter being isomorphic to the Farey triangulation $\tau_*$.
+This graph has been considered before, in relation with the curve complex of $\Sigma_{0,4}$.
+It was already known to Max Dehn that this graph is isomorphic to the Farey graph $\tau_*$ (see \cite{De} and \cite{luo}, section 3.2).